Andre-Llama/rock-paper-scissors/README.md

 # rock-paper-scissors

 A simple implementation of the game Rock Paper Scissors.
-This was done as a project for The Odin Project.
+This was done as a project for The Odin Project curriculum.